MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/statsbeat.md

 ### [C#](#tab/csharp)

 Statsbeat is enabled by default.
-It can be disabled by setting the environment variable ... to `true`.
+It can be disabled by setting the environment variable `APPLICATIONINSIGHTS_STATSBEAT_DISABLED` to `true`.

 ### [Java](#tab/java)